Tips for Prepping & Dressing for Success

 What to wear

 Before choosing an outfit, students should keep in mind that different schools have different standards about attire.
 In order to find out what’s appropriate for a specific school, students should ask the admissions office for a recommendation on what kind of outfits would be acceptable.

 Generally, business or business casual attire are a safe choice for a college interview.
-The following are some examples of what is acceptable to wear:
+The following are some examples of what is

-What not to wear to a college interview:
+What NOT TO WEAR to a college interview:

 Here are some do’s and don’ts to keep in mind during your interview, including tips from admissions experts.